mauroservienti/milestone.github.io/_posts/2019-03-26-read-models-a-knot-to-untie.md

 }
 ```

-the infrastructure executing the above code could, at runtime, store the resulting ViewModel, the `dynamic vm`, in a dedicated incredibly fast storage, and query that storage for all the subsequent requests for the same URL.
+the infrastructure executing the above code could, at runtime, store the resulting ViewModel, the `dynamic vm`, in a dedicated incredibly fast storage, and query that storage for all subsequent requests for the same URL.
 We've basically created a read model at runtime at the first request.
 So far, so good.

 ### You know what?